iamthechad/iamthechad.github.io/_posts/2015-05-20-working-with-nodejs-source.md

 ---
 title: Working with NodeJS source
-description: I've been trying to set up a development environment for working on NodeJS source, with little luck.
+excerpt: I've been trying to set up a development environment for working on NodeJS source, with little luck.
 tags: development nodejs
+categories: Development
+classes: wide
 ---

 I’ve developed an interest in contributing to the NodeJS project, especially since I found some things while working on my [sslinfo](https://github.com/iamthechad/sslinfo) module that could be improved in the x509 realm.